 The Maryland Family Law Code establishes the conditions under which a court may grant a limited divorce in Family Law Section 7-102.
 A limited divorce can be granted on the basis of cruelty to a spouse or child, desertion, vicious conduct to the filing spouse, or separation.
 A limited divorce may be valid for a set period of time, or for an indefinite time, and the decree of limited divorce can be revoked upon the petition of the spouses.

 Maryland Family Law Section 7-103 addresses the conditions under which the court may grant an absolute divorce.
-These conditions include adultery, desertion, conviction of certain felonies or a misdemeanors, separation, insanity, and cruelty, 12-month separation and mutual consent.
+These conditions include adultery, desertion, the conviction of certain felonies or misdemeanors, separation, insanity and cruelty, 12-month separation, and mutual consent.

-If you have a prenuptial agreement or enter into a divorce settlement agreement, the terms of your divorce you agree to should be controlling.
+If you have a prenuptial agreement or enter into a settlement agreement, the terms you agree to should be controlling.
 However, a prenuptial agreement does not address child custody or support, and parents cannot deviate from Maryland’s standard child support guidelines without valid reason.

-A divorce lawyer in Maryland will be your advocate at every step, from deciding on a limited or absolute divorce to getting your marriage formally dissolved.
-Call today to schedule a consultation and learn how a lawyer can help you end your marriage.
+A Maryland divorce lawyer can be your advocate at every step, from deciding on a limited or absolute divorce to getting your marriage formally dissolved.
+Call today to schedule a consultation and learn how we can help you reach a favorable outcome.